Mosul battle reaching final stages: Abadi

-BAGHDAD Iraqi Prime Minister Haider al-Abadi said the government offensive to recapture the city of Mosul from Islamic State militants was in its final stages.
+BAGHDAD (Reuters) - Iraqi Prime Minister Haider al-Abadi said the government offensive to recapture the city of Mosul from Islamic State militants was in its final stages.

 Speaking at a news conference on Tuesday night, he warned the insurgents that they must surrender or be killed.